bugltd/ComfyLab-Pack/wiki/tutorials/Output Config/01 - simple (value and label)/README.md

 - config files can be either in `JSON`, `JSON5` or `YAML` format
   - `JSON5` and `YAML` are probably better if you intend to share your configs with others
-    - it will allow you to document your config, among other things
+    - it will allow you to document your config, link to your Civitai account, ...
 - you can set virtually any number of outputs, you decide how to structure your use case, and how to connect your outputs to other nodes
 - values can be expressed in 2 ways:
   - by a simple `<output> = <value>` entry